Dead Presidents: Plot

 Jose plants an explosive device on the escaping truck to blow off the door, but instead it destroys the entire vehicle.
 Delilah saves Anthony's life by killing one of the guards.
 A second guard appears and shoots Delilah multiple times, killing her.
 As the group collects what cash they can from the burning wreckage, they flee and split up to escape the police.
 Jose gets cornered in an alley by an approaching police car.
 When he shoots the officer, he is hit by the car and killed as the car crashes into a wall.

 Not long after the heist, Kirby hears that Cleon has been giving out $100 bills and purchased a new Cadillac.
-Anthony drives over to Cleon's church to speak to him, only to find him being led out the front door in handcuffs by two detectives.
+Anthony drives over to Cleon's church to speak to him, only to find him being led out of the front door in handcuffs by two detectives.
 Cleon gives up the other robbers as part of a plea bargain.
 NYPD officers storm Skip's apartment to arrest him, but find him dead from a heroin overdose.
 As Kirby and Anthony prepare to flee to Mexico, police raid the bar.
 Kirby tries to fight the officers to allow Anthony to flee, but it is to no avail, as multiple officers corner and arrest Anthony.

 In court, Anthony's lawyer pleads for a fair sentence, noting that he served his country in the Marines and earned a Silver Star.
 Anthony also pleas for leniency, expressing remorse for the deaths of those involved, and that he did what he did out of desperation and hardship.
 However the judge, a Marine and Battle of Guadalcanal veteran, proclaims that Anthony has forgotten his values and shouldn't use the Vietnam War as an excuse for his actions, sentencing him to fifteen years to life.
-Anthony, furious at his sentence, throws a chair at the judge before being escorted away by bailiffs.
-The final scene shows Anthony looking out the window of his prison bus.
+Anthony, furious at his sentence, throws a chair at the judge.
+He protests in vain about everything he's done for his country, before being escorted away by bailiffs.
+The final scene shows Anthony looking out of the window of his prison bus.